 The point is that no matter how small our sins may be, they still need to be repented of so we can turn back fully to Him.
 We will always be veering from the narrow gate if we have unrepentant sin in our lives.

 All we have to do to answer that question is go to Revelation 2:1- 3:21 NIV.
-Of the seven churches Jesus was speaking to, only two of them lived a repentant lifestyle and were ready at that time to receive the victor's crown.
+Of the seven churches Jesus was speaking to, only two of them (Smyrna and Philadelphia) lived a repentant lifestyle and were ready at that time to receive the victor's crown.
 The other five though, were doomed for destruction unless they repented.
+Here is what Jesus said to each of the seven churches:

 Yet I hold this against you: You have forsaken the love you had at first.
 Consider how far you have fallen!
 Repent and do the things you did at first.
 If you do not repent, I will come to you and remove your lampstand from its place (Revelation 2:4-5 NIV).